 SGPC bans making TikTok videos inside Golden Temple

-The Shiromani Gurdwara Parbandhak Committee on Saturday prohibited making TikTok videos inside the Golden Temple in the wake of such videos showing the visitors dancing and playing songs, going viral on social media.
+The Shiromani Gurdwara Parbandhak Committee has prohibited making TikTok videos inside the Golden Temple in the wake of such videos showing the visitors dancing and playing songs, going viral on social media.

 The move comes a day after Giani Harpreet Singh, head priest of the Akal Takht, the highest temporal seat of Sikhs, had said banning mobile phones inside the Golden Temple complex would have to be "thought over" if visitors continued to shoot TikTok videos inside the holiest Sikh shrine.
 TikTok is a short-video platform which is extremely popular among youngsters globally, including India.
 Owned by China-based ByteDance, it has about 200 million users in India.